Abra… cad… Abra!

 The “Sala” still had a beautiful and very fine suite of late 19th century “Carlos Tres” style furniture.
 The antique fanciers in the group admired the pieces at length…

-The “Nelly Gardens,” the famous 1928 Beaux-Arts style villa of Don Vicente Lopez y Villanueva and Dona Elena Hofilena y Javelona.
+The “Nelly Gardens,” the famous 1928 Beaux-Arts style villa of Vicente Lopez y Villanueva and Elena Hofilena y Javelona.
 It devolved to their younger daughter Lilia Hofilena Lopez who married Francisco Lopez Jison of Silay, Negros Occidental [ her Lopez second cousin ].

 “Angelicum” School.
-The very elegant 1937 French Mediterranean-style mansion of Don Emiliano Lizares y Alunan and Dona Concepcion Gamboa y Ledesma designed by the Paris-trained architect Andres Luna San Pedro.
+The very elegant 1937 French Mediterranean-style mansion of Emiliano Lizares y Alunan and Concepcion Gamboa y Ledesma designed by the Paris-trained architect Andres Luna San Pedro.
 The Lizares-Gamboa family was the most elegant branch of the wealthy Lizares-Alunan Clan of Talisay, Negros Occidental.
-Their Lizares cousins in Negros referred to them as “de guantes” [ "with gloves" ].
+Their Lizares cousins in Negros referred to them as “de guantes” [ “with gloves” ].
 It was the childhood home of Manila society legends Emilianito Lizares Jr., Letty Lizares-del Rosario, and Sonia Lizares-Corominas.

 To paraphrase Adrian Villasor Lizares: “In PreWar Iloilo, if one was a lady, but had not yet combed her hair or fixed herself up, she had better not come near any Lizares lady because for sure she would look like their “yayas.”
 Coiffure was essential in the daily life of the ladies.
 They took hours to put themselves together, and those were after hours of prayers!
 And they always turned out stunning.
 The daughter of Adela Lizares-Mapa, [ Tita ] Estrella Mapa-Ybiernas, was very close to Aurora Aragon-Quezon and held a high position in that First Lady’s circle.
 She had a lot of “ternos,” spending thousands of pesos on them every month.”

-My friend reminded me that Don Emiliano and Dona Concepcion Lizares and their family had actually hosted the Baron and Baroness Maurice de Rothschild in that French-style manse just before the War.
+My friend reminded me that Emiliano and Concepcion Lizares and their family had actually hosted the Baron and Baroness Maurice de Rothschild in that French-style manse just before the War.
 Baron Maurice was the father of Baron Edmond de Rothschild of Compagnie Financiere fame, the owner of the Club Med resorts and other prestigious leisure companies.

 iloilo1.jpg